rancher/docs/content/rancher/v2.6/en/admin-settings/rbac/locked-roles/_index.md

 weight: 1129
 ---

 You can set roles to a status of `locked`.
-Locking roles prevent them from being assigned users in the future.
+Locking roles prevent them from being assigned to users in the future.

 Locked roles: